 - If your symptoms get worse, see a doctor.

 - Mosquitoes transmit pathogens through their bites.
-Viruses such as West Nile and dengue fever, as well as parasites such as malaria, can make you unwell.
+Viruses such as West Nile, dengue fever, and parasites such as malaria can make you unwell.

-- When a mosquito bites an infected human or animal, it becomes infected with a virus or parasite.
-Through bites, the diseased mosquito can transfer viruses to other humans or animals.
+- A mosquito bites an infected human or animal and becomes infected with a virus or parasite.
+The diseased mosquito can transfer viruses to other humans or animals through bites.

 - Not everyone who is infected with a mosquito-borne pathogen becomes ill.